 - We’re looking for a marine mammal technician to lead line transect & photo-ID surveys of cetaceans in the NY Bight.
 The tech will work closely with a great team of ecologists and oceanographers.
 The position will be open until Jan 24.
 Details can be found here.

-- We will soon be advertising a Postdoc to work on an NSF-funded study of albatross foraging energetics in relation to wind variability.
+- We’re recruiting a Postdoc to work on an NSF-funded study of albatross foraging energetics in relation to wind variability.
 The Postdoc will lead analyses of albatross movement, behavior and energetic expenditure, and will conduct field studies deploying tags on albatrosses.
 We’re seeking candidates with strong programming and statistical modeling skills and experience handling seabirds.
-The anticipated start is in summer of 2019, and the the job will be posted here and on relevant websites and list-serves in December 2018.
+The anticipated start is in summer of 2019 and the position is open until February 9.
+Details can be found here.

 - Along with Janet Nye’s lab at SoMAS, we are seeking a Postdoc to study trophic interactions and develop ecosystem indicators of the New York Bight and Northwest Atlantic.
 The position is open until January 2, 2019.
 Information can be found here.